 Pittencrieff Park - The Glen as it is affectionately known by the local populace extends to 76 acres and was given in trust by Andrew Carnegie to the people of his birthplace, Dunfermline.

-Adventure Golf Island - Now the whole family can enjoy Scotland's first 'Florida style' 36 hole outdoor Adventure Golf at Fife Leisure Park.
+Adventure Golf Island - Now the whole family can enjoy Scotland's first 'Florida style' 36 hole indoor and outdoor Adventure Golf at Fife Leisure Park.

 Deep Sea World is a popular aquarium located in the village of North Queensferry.
 It is host to a collection of large sand tiger sharks, also known as ragged toothed sharks or grey nurse sharks, and various other species of shark.